Food Logistics Guide for Delivery Businesses

 We've talked about fleet optimization as part of route optimization earlier in this guide.
 Fleet optimization is how you make sure no vehicle space is wasted, no unnecessary routes are made, and no products are transported in vehicles that don't fit the requirements.

-A fleet management system like Track-POD also includes a vehicle check mobile app for the driver.
-Using the app, your couriers can conduct safety management before and after each route, making sure there's no downtime that affects customer satisfaction and keeping repairs costs very low.
+A fleet management system like Track-POD also includes a digital safety checklist for the driver.
+Using the app, your couriers can conduct safety management before and after each route, making sure there's no downtime that affects customer satisfaction and keeping repair costs very low.

 Track and trace is a feature that allows buyers to check live delivery progress in one click.
 All you need to do is enable live tracking notifications by email and/or SMS and the delivery management system will do the rest.